- SCU Home Page

 This program weaves together the diverse resources of Bodh Gaya into a fall semester of study emphasizing a comparative approach to both theory and practice.
 At the heart of the Buddhist Studies in India program is the desire to allow students to explore this subject from as many different points of view as possible.
 Western academic models are systematically used in the core courses, while Buddhist philosophies are tested in the Meditation Traditions course.
 Courses focus on Buddhist philosophy, Buddhist culture, history of South Asian, Hindi language, Buddhist Meditation Traditions and Independent studies.

-This program examines traditional approaches to healthcare in India and how such systems fit into the country?s overall health and development.
-Coursework will cover the theoretical and practical aspects of traditional health systems, particularly Ayurveda, yoga, and Siddha.
-Students will engage with a diversity of practitioners and healers through lectures and site visits to highly regarded traditional health institutions.
+NEW SCU PROGRAM STARTING SUMMER 2015 This program examines traditional approaches to healthcare in India and how such systems fit into the country?s overall health and development.
+Coursework will cover the theoretical and practical aspects of traditional health systems, particularly Ayurveda, yoga, Siddha, Amchi, and folk medicine.
+Students engage with a diversity of practitioners and healers through lectures and site visits to highly regarded traditional health institutions.

 Asia : India : Bangalore and other locations